RESEARCH STARTER

 Water is an example of a simple chemical compound.
 Water is made from the chemical bonding of two hydrogen atoms with one oxygen atom.
 Its chemical symbol is written as H2O.
 Common table salt is formed by the bonding of a sodium atom (Na)—designated by its Latin name, natrium—and a chlorine atom (Cl).
 Also known as sodium chloride, salt’s chemical formula is written as NaCl.
 Chalk (CaCO3) is a chemical compound made from a calcium atom, carbon atom, and three oxygen atoms.
 The sugar used to sweeten food is called sucrose, and it is a more complex chemical compound.
 It is made of twelve carbon atoms, twenty-two hydrogen atoms, and eleven oxygen atoms.
 Its formula is written as C12H22O11.

 Alloys are formed by melting together two chemical substances, one of which must be a metal.
 Solid substances are heated until they become liquid and then combined.
 Upon cooling, the material crystallizes into an alloy.
-Alloys can become a chemical substance if their individual components undergo chemical bonding.
-Brass, for example, is an alloy made from the chemical bonding of copper and zinc.
-Most alloys remain mixtures.
+Some alloys form compounds with fixed compositions, but most alloys are mixtures.
+Brass, for example, is an alloy made from copper and zinc.

 Bibliography